For GDPR compliance, end-users may need to give consent for Drift to save their information. In this article, we'll cover:

 Here's how to create a consent form

-If we click Add New Form, this is where we'll land:
+If we click Create Form, this is where we'll land:

 You can also customize messaging after the user opts out.